opensvc/docs.opensvc.com/source/collector.forms.rst

   * ``No``

+* **DisableAutoDefault**

+  For inputs with candidates and no default value specified, disable the picking of the first candidate as the default value.

 * **Default**

   A value used to pre-fill the input element or choose a select option on form load.
 The default value accept some predefined keywords: